StanislavRusev7/FMI-OOP/README.md

-# oop
-Work for OOP Practicum in FMI
+# Work for OOP Practicum in FMI